osohq/oso/new-docs/content/python/reference/frameworks/flask.md

 # Flask

-The oso Flask integration provides a more convenient interface to oso for usage with [Flask](https://flask.palletsprojects.com/).
+The Oso Flask integration provides a more convenient interface to Oso for usage with [Flask](https://flask.palletsprojects.com/).

 ## Installation

-The oso Flask integration is available on [PyPI](https://pypi.org/project/flask-oso/) and can be installed using `pip`:
+The Oso Flask integration is available on [PyPI](https://pypi.org/project/flask-oso/) and can be installed using `pip`:

 ```